Best for Liver

 Vitamin E plays a supporting role in liver.
 Natural d-alpha-tocopherol is twice as bioavailable as synthetic dl-alpha-tocopherol, since the body only utilizes four of the eight synthetic stereoisomers—always check labels for the "d-" prefix.
 Mixed tocopherols (alpha, beta, gamma, delta) provide broader antioxidant protection than alpha alone.

 Avoid dl-alpha tocopheryl — synthetic, ~50% activity.
-The most bioavailable options are d-alpha tocopherol or mixed tocopherols.
+Look for d-alpha tocopherol or mixed tocopherols for better absorption.

 Vitamin E has strong clinical evidence for liver benefits.
 Natural d-alpha form is 2x more bioavailable than synthetic; mixed tocopherols provide broader antioxidant coverage Learn more